The Golden Girls: Creation

 Ideas for a comedy series about older women emerged during the filming of a television special at NBC Studios in Burbank, California, in August 1984.
 Produced to introduce the network's 1984–85 season schedule, two actresses appearing on NBC shows, Selma Diamond of Night Court and Doris Roberts of Remington Steele, appeared in a skit promoting the upcoming show Miami Vice as Miami Nice, a parody about old people living in Miami.
 NBC senior vice president Warren Littlefield was among the executive producers in the audience who were amused by their performance, and he envisioned a series based on the geriatric humor the two were portraying.

 Shortly afterward, he met with producers Paul Junger Witt and Tony Thomas, who were pitching a show about a female lawyer.
 Though Littlefield nixed their idea, he asked if they would be interested in delivering a pilot script for Miami Nice, instead.
 Their regular writer declined, so Witt asked his wife, Susan Harris, who had been semiretired since the conclusion of their ABC series Soap.
 She found the concept interesting, as "it was a demographic that had never been addressed," and she soon began work on it.
 Though her vision of a sitcom about women in their 60s differed from NBC's request for a comedy about women around 40 years old, Littlefield was impressed when he received her pilot script and subsequently approved production of it.
 The Cosby Show director Jay Sandrich, who had previously worked with Harris, Witt, and Thomas on Soap, agreed to direct the pilot episode.

-The pilot included a gay houseboy, Coco (Charles Levin), who lived with the girls.
+The pilot included a gay house attendant, Coco (Charles Levin), who lived with the girls.
 Levin had been suggested by then-NBC president Brandon Tartikoff based on Levin's groundbreaking portrayal of a recurring gay character, Eddie Gregg, on NBC's Emmy-winning drama Hill Street Blues.
 After the pilot, the character of Coco was eliminated from the series.

 The Walt Disney Company, NBC Studios and the creators were named in a federal copyright infringement suit filed by Nancy Bretzfield claiming the show was based on a script rejected by NBC in 1980.
 The suit was later settled.

 According to the actor Mark Feuerstein, Susan Harris has stated that she intended The Golden Girls to be a show about four Jewish women.
 Feuerstein said that "She wrote it about four old Jewish women living in Florida.
-They shot a pilot, it was great and everyone was excited, but the network told her ‘Rewrite it.
-Nobody is interested in watching four old Jewish women.’"
+They shot a pilot, it was great and everyone was excited, but the network told her 'Rewrite it.
+Nobody is interested in watching four old Jewish women.'"